marchuk-ya/sql-telemetry/README.md

 - Each room has many sensors (1:N)
 - Each sensor has many measurements (1:N)
 - A sensor can only be in one room
+- Sensor names must be unique within a room (but can be repeated across different rooms)

 ### Test Data (02_test_data.sql):
 - room_A: 1 V sensor + 2 R sensors